XavierJiezou/KTDA/README.md

 ### Step 1: Modify the Configuration File

-After downloading the backbone network weights from [Hugging Face](https://huggingface.co/XavierJiezou/ktda-models), make sure to correctly specify the path to the configuration file within your config settings.
+After downloading the vision transformer models from [Hugging Face](https://huggingface.co/XavierJiezou/ktda-models), make sure to correctly specify the path to the configuration file within your config settings.

 For example: